Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Results

 \section{Results}

-In this section, we compare the simulated performance of the three tri-coupler configurations, examining their null depth, exoplanet throughput, and potential sensitivity to fabrication errors.
-The expected propagation and radiative losses are also analyzed, and their influence on null performance.
+In this section, we compare the simulated performance of the three tri-coupler configurations, examining exoplanet throughput, their null depth, and potential sensitivity of the null performance to fabrication errors.
+The expected propagation and radiative losses are also analyzed.
 The potential of each design for fringe tracking is investigated to assess how effectively the null can be maintained under varying phase conditions.
-All simulations are injected with TE fields, and the tri-couplers' performance is measured in TE light.
-Finding optimal parameters for each tri-coupler that satisfy both polarizations is beyond the scope of this work.
-Future work will address TM performance since half of the light entering the chip from a telescope is expected to be TM.
-This will either use non-birefringent couplers or polarization splitters for a set of, separately, optimized couplers.

-To understand how a tri-coupler can be used for nulling and fringe tracking, the light distributions at the output ports were simulated for a range of phase offsets between the two outer input waveguides, across the full operational bandwidth.
-The resulting normalized output intensities for the outer and central waveguides are shown in Fig.\,\ref{fig:PhaseWvl}, normalized for lossless propagation.

-Figure\,\ref{fig:PhaseWvl} presents the simulated intensity response of the three tri-couplers as a function of phase difference and wavelength.
-Each simulation injected two equal-intensity TE fields into the outer ports, and the power at each output waveguide was monitored using a square $10\times10$\,\si{\um} partial power monitor and normalized to the sum across all monitors.
-These monitors were selected to encompass the mode guided by the waveguide plus scattered light in the vicinity that may disturb the signal, which is especially important when discussing the null depth as will be shown later in Sec.\,\ref{sec:Null}.
+The power at each output port was monitored using a square $10\times10$\,\si{\um} partial power monitor, and normalized by the sum across all output monitors.
+These monitors were selected to encompass the mode guided by the waveguide plus scattered light in the vicinity that may disturb the signal, which is especially important when discussing the starlight attenuation as will be shown later in Sec.\,\ref{sec:Null}.

+To understand how these tri-couplers perform for nulling, maximizing exoplanet light, and fringe tracking, the light distributions at the output ports were simulated for a range of phase offsets between the two outer input waveguides, across the full operational bandwidth.
+The resulting output intensities for the outer and central waveguides are shown in Fig.\,\ref{fig:PhaseWvl}, normalized for lossless propagation.

+All three devices shown in Fig.\,\ref{fig:PhaseWvl} exhibit similar phase-dependent responses.
+For the left and right output ports, the responses are mirror images of one another.
+It is crucial for differential sensing that these responses do not overlap, discussed in Sec.\,\ref{sec:Sensing}.

-All three devices exhibit similar phase-dependent responses.
-In each case, the central output port shows maximum transmission at a 0$^{\circ}$ phase offset and a deep null at 180$^{\circ}$, consistent with the expected reciprocal symmetry.
-This null corresponds to destructive interference of the starlight, while the 0$^{\circ}$ peak represents exoplanet throughput.
+In each case, the central output port shows maximum throughput at a 0$^{\circ}$ phase offset and a deep null at 180$^{\circ}$, consistent with the expected reciprocal symmetry.
+This null corresponds to destructive interference of the starlight, while the 0$^{\circ}$ peak represents the maximum possible exoplanet throughput (for a planet at $\lambda/2D$).
 Beyond 180$^{\circ}$, the response returns in a symmetric periodic pattern, demonstrating the full interferometric modulation across 360$^{\circ}$.